mesg-foundation/engine/docs/cli/mesg-core_service_test.md

 ```
   -d, --data string            Path to the file containing the data required to run the task
   -e, --event-filter string    Only log the data of the given event (default "*")
-  -f, --full-logs              Display logs from service and its dependencies
   -h, --help                   help for test
       --keep-alive             Do not stop the service at the end of this command
+  -a, --logs-all               Display logs from service and its dependencies
   -o, --output-filter string   Only log the data of the given output of a task result.
 If set, you also need to set the task in --task-filter
   -s, --serviceID string       ID of a previously deployed service
   -t, --task string            Run the given task